 Exemplary Staff Lauded at Community Breakfast

-Ten University of Guelph employees received President’s Awards for Exemplary Staff Service at the ninth annual community breakfast on Sept.
-5.
+Six individuals and two teams at the University of Guelph received President’s Awards for Exemplary Staff Service at the 11th annual community breakfast on campus today.

-Created in 2003, the awards program recognizes U of G staff members who have demonstrated consistent commitment to excellence and exceeded their expected responsibilities.
+Created in 2003, the awards program recognizes U of G staff members who have demonstrated consistent commitment to excellence and exceeded expectations.

 Community Service Award